What soap is best for eczema?

 Posted on 19th April 2020 at 20:26

-Eczema is a dry skin condition caused by a number of factors but the main cause of atopic eczema is contact with skin irritants such as sodium lauryl sulphate.
-This ingredient and other similar irritants are present in a large amount of consumer goods.
+Eczema is an umbrella term for dry skin conditions caused by a number of factors but the main cause of eczema is contact with skin irritants.

 The UK humidity levels average between 70-95%, and statistically May is the least humid month.
 In comparison to the least humid places in the world which have an average humidity level of 26%.